d-weeknd/d-weeknd/README.md

 - 🍓 I play many games but may not always be active (real life keeps me busy).

 - ❤️ We can play together — just ask for the code! *(And yes please)*

+- 📕 I’m mostly online on weekends.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/dfd24bd4-03ab-48b9-be06-959db33a6a5d" width="120">